-As I write this my son and the daughter-of-my-heart are in the birthing center of their local hospital.
-Later today they will report that they have a “new baby.”
-(I typically refuse to call the women who’ve married my sons “daughters-in-law,” because the law had so little to do with it. the only part of the law that was involved was the marriage license.)
+I remember awaiting the birth of a new grandchild on the day my son and the daughter-of-my-heart were in the birthing center of their local hospital.
+(I typically refuse to call the women who’ve married my sons “daughters-in-law,” because the law had so little to do with it.
+The only part of the law that was involved was the marriage license.)

-This will be a day of celebration, a day of joy.
+There was a sense of anticipation knowing that later that day they would report the arrival of a “new baby.”
+It was a day of celebration, a day of joy.
 Even her name, Beatrice, is derived from a Latin name meaning “she who brings happiness.”
-She was conceived in an act of love, will be born in an act of labor, and mature through a long process that will require both.
+She was conceived in an act of love, born in an act of labor, and will continue to mature through a long process that will require both.

-Yesterday I wrote some fatherly thoughts to my son who was about to become a father.
-Among the things I told him was, “the birth of Beatrice will add to who you are.
+I had written some fatherly thoughts to my son who was about to become a father for the first time.
+Among the things I told him was, “The birth of your first child will add to who you are.
 In ways you could never imagine and ways I could never begin to explain, your life is about to be transformed.
 Utterly and magnificently.”

-Her birth was not a surprise, it has been eagerly anticipated.
-But it’s arrival will change their lives forever.
+Her birth was not a surprise, it had been eagerly anticipated.
+But it’s arrival changed their lives forever.

-Today, as I sit awaiting the updates and then, finally, the news of Beatrice’s birth, I’ve seen it in a bit of a different light.
+Today, as I sit back and recall her birth, I’ve seen it in a bit of a different light.
 I began to consider God, our Heavenly Father, anticipating the new birth of those who will respond to His offer of new life.

 He, too, is an “expectant father” awaiting the birth of His children.
 According to the scriptures, each one of us who chooses to believe in our heart that Jesus is Lord and confess with our mouth that God raised Him from the dead are born again into a totally new life.
-That event causes great rejoicing in heaven., and not only with the Father.
+That event causes great rejoicing in heaven, and not only with the Father.
 Jesus tells us that there is joy in the presence of God’s angels over every sinner who repents.
-Like with Beatrice’s birth, the whole family rejoices together.
+As it was with my granddaughter’s birth, the whole family rejoices together.